 To apply, follow the steps outlined below:

-- Submit an expression of interest online by March 1, 2023.
-If your expression of interest is approved, you will be emailed a link to submit an application by March 31, 2023.
+2. Submit an expression of interest online by March 1, 2024.
+If your expression of interest is approved, you will be emailed a link to submit a final application later in March.

 What types of initiatives are eligible?